 - 1x points on all remaining purchases

-There is a foreign transaction fee (See rates and fees) with the Amex EveryDay, but you can avoid this fee and earn more on your travel purchases with the Platinum Card from American Express (which can be hard to get) and still earn Membership Rewards with every purchase!
+There is a foreign transaction fee (See rates and fees) with the Amex EveryDay though.
+However, you can avoid this fee and earn even more on your travel purchases with the Platinum Card® from American Express (which can be hard to get).
+You will still earn Membership Rewards with every purchase and if you use the benefits fully, you can easily offset the $550 annual fee (See Rates & Fees).

 Delta SkyMiles Blue American Express Card

 Best For: Earning Delta SkyMiles without worrying about annual fees (See rates & fees)

-You won’t enjoy free checked bags with the Delta SkyMiles® Blue American Express Card, but you’ll still earn 2x miles on purchases made directly with Delta and at restaurants worldwide.
+You won’t enjoy free checked bags with the Delta SkyMiles® Blue American Express Card, but you’ll still earn 2x miles on eligible Delta purchases and at restaurants worldwide, including takeout and delivery.
 In addition, eligible in-flight purchases receive a 20% statement credit and you’ll earn 1 mile per $1 spent on all non-bonus categories.
 It’s definitely one of the best Delta Air Lines credit cards.

 Your Delta SkyMiles never expire as long as you own this card.
 Furthermore, you can begin redeeming them for award flights starting at 5,000 SkyMiles.